Brett-Tanner/Journal/2024/Jul_24.md

 ## LMS

 - Add a CSVExportsController to dump the data from various tables for export
-  - Will need to check what gem I used for the event site, that one's fast
-  - [] Create policy & tests
+  - Controller & views
-  - [] Controller & views
+    - [] Allow filtering results by test, former level & new level
 - [] Monthly list of materials by lesson
   - Just a list of lesson titles and the materials they need for now
   - Later on think about automatically generating the full list for a month
   - Monthly materials controller
 - [] Add kana names to students
 - [] In Safari, exporting the lesson plan to PDFViewer downloads the login page instead
-- Attempt to reproduce Luis' issue with EnglishClass topics not saving #56
-  - Couldn't reproduce, waiting on a video from Luis
 - [] Allow organisations to have multiple courses again
   - [] Only show teachers the ones that've started
 - [] Add a weekly/monthly calendar view of missing lessons